Understanding Cellular Respiration and Its Importance

 Arthur Kornberg was an American biochemist who won the Nobel Prize in Physiology or Medicine in 1959 for his discovery of the mechanisms in the biological synthesis of ribonucleic acid (RNA) and deoxyribonucleic acid (DNA).
 His work laid the foundation for molecular biology and understanding cellular respiration, particularly the role of nucleotides in energy transfer and encoding genetic information essential for energy metabolism in cells.

-NADH and FADH2 are crucial for donating electrons in the electron transport chain during oxidative phosphorylation.
+NADH generated in glycolysis is later utilized in the electron transport chain for oxidative phosphorylation.

 0%